 - Do not trim too much as that can interfere with the future growth of the trees.

-- Use safety gear like helmet, sunglasses, and shoes as required.
+- Use safety gear like helmets, sunglasses, and shoes as required.

 You may find it educative to read our article on how to maintain a pole saw.